TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/emojicode/how-to-implement-the-solution.md

-Let’s take a look at the Hello World sample:
+Let's take a look at the Hello World sample:

 ```emojicode
 🏁 🍇